 Simplicity was (and is) key.
 From the menu (my red beans, my grandfather’s skillet cornbread) to the house rules (bring whatchawannadrink, no phones at the table, whiskey for dessert) to the structure (a loose 7:30 on Monday night, different crowd every week).
 Make everything simple enough and after 15 years, you’ve got a solid ritual.

-This summer, we’re going to be taking this table and ritual to a string of cities throughout the US, bringing the love of table, conversation and good food to far-flung friends and family.
-And in the next few weeks, we’ll bring you along on the road as we work with amazing chefs—friends kind enough to open their restaurants for a night of fun— and other folks at family tables.
+Now, we’re going to be taking this table and ritual to a string of cities throughout the US, bringing the love of table, conversation and good food to far-flung friends and family.
+We’ll bring you along on the road as we work with amazing chefs—friends kind enough to open their restaurants for a night of fun— and other folks at family tables.

 It’s a chance to take New Orleans to the far corners of the country and bring a spirit of the Louisiana table to the road.

 We’ll be keeping track of the story and hope you’ll come along and enjoy it with us.